 Offset Letters

 The next style of 3d letter I will explain is offset.
-While style looks extremely similar to the previous method, it is created a little differently.
+This style almost identical to the previous method.
+What sets it apart is how it is created.

 Note: you need a translucent or semi-translucent stencil for this.